Submitting Time Reports

 Why do I need to report my time?

-How often should I submit time reports?
+How often should I log my hours?

 Reporting Volunteer Service Hours